brodriguez8774/cis237assignment6/README.md

 ## Outside Resources Used

 ## Known Problems, Issues, And/Or Errors in the Program
+Note: Beverage active filter requires "true" or "false."
+Everything else is taken as invalid input and returns all actives.
 I don't think there are any issues, probably?
 I attempted to do a single unit test.
 Verified a viewbag message and then /attempted/ to verify that the contact link was what I expected, but couldn't figure out how.